Science Fair Guidelines and Rules

 ✔ State your hypothesis.
 A hypothesis is a statement about what you think is going to happen in your experiment.
 Example: The plants in sunlight will grow better than the plants kept in the dark because plants need sunlight to grow.

 ✔ Record your data.
 Write down and/or take pictures of what happens when you try your experiment.
 NOTE: Keep track of your data.
 Sometimes it makes sense to put it into a graph.
 Example: Two daisy plants were purchased.
-One was kept in my bedroom window; the other was kept inside a foil covered toy box.
+One was kept in my bedroom window; the other was kept inside a foil covered box.
 Each plant was watered every other day.
 Each plant was measured every week.
 After four weeks, the one in my window grew an inch and made three flowers.
 The other plant shriveled and almost died.

 ✔ State your conclusion.
 What happened?
 Was it what you expected?
 Why do you think it happened?
 What did you learn?
 Example: The plant in the light grew taller than the plant in the dark.
 This supports my hypothesis.
 I learned that light is very important for plants to grow and bloom.

-Step 5- Submit your project
+Step 5- Present your project

 Email Julie Rivard, Rolling Hills VP of Science